n1k-1l/n1k-1l/README.md

-# Introducing Nikhil
+# Ibroducing Nikhil

 ## Background

-I was born and raised in Singapore, in an Indian family and spent the first 18 years of my life there.
-I moved to the US in 2016 to study Computer Science at Brown University, and then worked as a systematic trader in Chicago for 3 years, before moving to London to work as a quantitative developer for a year.
+I was born and raised in Singapore, went to the US to study and work for a few years.

 ## Interests
 Here is some stuff I